 Sekhemet in hieroglyphics

-Being full of this power she is represented as a lioness; a raging source of animalistic energy that can create and also destroy.
+Being full of this power, she is represented as a lioness; a raging source of animalistic energy that can create and also destroy.
 She rages; she brings pestilence and disease; and she can restore health to the sick.
 The great Pharaoh of the 18th dynasty, Amenhotep III, in his later years in seriously declining health, commissioned hundreds of statues of Sekhemet on the temple grounds, known as Isheru, of the goddess Mut at Karnak in order to gain favour with the goddess so that she would restore health and vitality back upon him.
 She is a reminder that the difference between medicine and poison is all in the dosage and a clue that the healing action of medicine is essentially targeted energy that directly affects the compromised life form.
-Sekhemet is the patron goddess of physicians and the priesthood dedicated to her were all accomplished doctors in their own right.
-Thus the epithet of Sekhemet the "lady of terror" could become the "lady of life".
-When seated in a statue portrayal, Sekhemet is shown holding the ankh; the symbolism being she grants life by activating the Ka power inherent in all forms thus animating creation.
+Sekhemet is the patron goddess of physicians and the priesthood dedicated to her were all accomplished doctors in their own right, thus the epithet of Sekhemet the "lady of terror" could become the "lady of life".
+When seated in a statue portrayal, Sekhemet is shown holding the ankh; the symbolism being she grants life by activating the Ka power inherent within all life forms thus animating creation.
 This would apply cosmologically on a grand scale or the power resident within you and I.

 Sekhemet sitting at the Louvre